liflab/beepbeep-3-book/markdown/use-cases/README.md

 Our last use case considers event streams produced by the execution of a piece of software. <!--\index{runtime verification} Runtime verification-->Runtime verification<!--/i--> is the process of observing a sequence of events generated by a running system and comparing it to some formal specification for potential violations.
 It was shown how the use of a runtime monitor can speed up the testing phase of a system, such as a video game under development, by automating the detection of bugs when the game is being played.

-We take as an example the case of a game called <!--\index{Pingus (video game)} \textit{Pingus}-->*Pingus*<!--/i-->, a clone of Psygnosis’ Lemmings game series.
+We take as an example the case of a game called <!--\index{Pingus (video game)} \textit{Pingus}-->*Pingus*<!--/i-->, a clone of Psygnosis' Lemmings game series.
 The game is divided into levels populated with various kinds of obstacles, walls, and gaps.
 Between 10 and 100 autonomous, penguin-like characters (the Pingus) progressively enter the level from a trapdoor and start walking across the area.
 The player can give special abilities to certain Pingus, allowing them to modify the landscape to create a walkable path to the goal.
 For example, some Pingus can become Bashers and dig into the ground; others can become Builders and construct a staircase to reach over a gap.
 The following figure shows a screenshot of the game.

 ![A screenshot of the Pingus video game in action.](pingus/Pingus.png)

-When running, the game updates the playing field about 150 times per second; each cycle of the game’s main loop produces an XML snapshot of its state similar to the one shown in Figure 5b.
+When running, the game updates the playing field about 150 times per second; each cycle of the game's main loop produces an XML snapshot of its state similar to the one shown in Figure 5b.
 Hence, analyzing the execution of the game can be assimilated to processing the stream of individual XML events it generates.
 The abnormal execu- tion of the game can be expressed as event stream query, looking for a pattern corresponding to bugs in the game.
 An example of an incorrect execution pattern could be:

 Query 1.
 Make sure that a walking Pingu that encounters a Blocker turns around and starts walking in the other direction.